-If the student refuses to bring his/her phone to the main office at any offense level he/she will automatically receive one day of 'In school Suspension'.
+If the student refuses to bring his/her phone to the main office at any offense level-he/she will automatically receive one day of 'In school Suspension'.

-Disciplinary action will be progressive.
-Penalties will range from: Verbal warning, Lunch Detention, After School Detention, In-School Suspension, Out of School Suspension-(detentions/suspensions may vary from 1-5 days) Chronic or severe infractions may result in a referral to a Superintendent's Hearing which may result in an extended Out of School Suspension.
+Verbal warning, Lunch Detention, After School Detention, In-School Suspension, Out of School Suspension-(detentions/suspensions may vary from 1-5 days) Chronic or severe infractions may result in a referral to a Superintendent's Hearing which may result in an extended Out of School Suspension.